fedorenchik/PlanetVim/docs/IDE.md

 Plain GVim launches from a project directory automatically resume its last session and save every 30 seconds and on normal exit.
-Sessions → Save As… chooses a named file to use for future autosaves and launches from that directory.
+Sessions → Save As… chooses a named session directory to use for future autosaves and launches from that directory.
+Its `session.vim`, viminfo, undo, swap, backups and views stay together;
+editing without a session uses global state.
 The startup screen lists recent sessions; `$HOME` launches stay unmanaged until you explicitly save or open one.
 See [session management](GUIDE.md#sessions-recovery-and-environment).